josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Right-click downloaded flight_delays.zip file and select Extract All from the context menu](media/downloaded-flight-delays-zip.png 'Extract all')

-7. In the extract dialog, accept the default options and select **Extract**
+7. In the extract dialog, accept the default options and select **Extract**.

     ![Extract dialog showing default options](media/extract-flight-delays-dialog.png 'Extract dialog')

-8. Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder
+8. Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder.

-9. Navigate to your project folder (C:\HOL\FlightDelays) and paste the pipelineModel subfolder within
+9. Navigate to your project folder (C:\HOL\FlightDelays) and paste the pipelineModel subfolder within.

     ![Copy pipelineModel to the FlightDelays project folder](media/model-copied-to-project-folder.png 'Model copied to project folder')